What Is an EPK?

 • Bloggers and journalists considering a feature or review.

-• Playlist curators evaluating your music and reach.
+• Playlist curators evaluating your music and reach when you pitch for playlist placement.

 • Festival organisers, sync agents, and potential labels.